szymon6927/netguru/serverless_knowledge_base/README.md

 prod
 ```

-and you want to call some AWS service eg. `s3` bucket to list elements you can easly call:
+and you want to call some AWS service eg. `s3` bucket to list elements you can easily call:
 ```
 $ aws-vault exec <your-profile-specific-env> -- aws s3 ls
 ```